insomnimus/ps-dotenv/docs/Register-DotenvName.md

 # Register-DotenvName

 ## SYNOPSIS
-Registers a file name that will be considered as an env file.
+Adds a new name to the list of env file names this module will check for.

 ## SYNTAX